 The tint, which Knight now says must have been a fake product, also left what remains of her brows completely black.
 “It took me a long time to get good eyebrows, and it has ruined them,” she says.
 Etude House confirmed that the product in question was discontinued and, after examining the packaging of the product that Knight received, agree that it’s a counterfeit.
 “We checked the packaging and its Korean writing is misspelled," a spokesperson for the brand said.
 "The particular product has been discontinued more than a year ago, and we are currently not selling the product."
 An eBay spokesperson said that the seller has since been banned.

-Losing your eyebrows to a faulty brow gel might be a worst-case scenario, but it just goes to show the many dangers of getting your beauty products from unauthorized retailers.
+Losing your eyebrows to a faulty brow gel might be a worst-case scenario, but it just goes to show the many dangers of getting your beauty products from unauthorised retailers.
 You never know what you're getting, so do your research and only purchase from sources you trust.
 It's not worth risking your health safety just to get a few bucks off — and it's definitely not worth having bad brows for the foreseeable future.